 CrossFit South Yarra welcomes everyone, from all walks of life and at any fitness level, into a friendly environment supported by a rallying community and guided by top-notch coaches at one of South Yarra’s first strength and conditioning centres.
-The combination of barbell/dumbbell work, body weight movements, and heart-pumping endurance training is different every single day, so if you’re tired of the daily same-same grind at your local gym, give us a go (first class is always free)!
+The combination of barbell/dumbbell work, body weight movements, and heart-pumping endurance training is different every single day, so if you’re tired of the daily same-same grind at your local gym, give us a go (first week is always free)!
 Fear not – everyone starts somewhere, so whether you’re a seasoned CrossFitter looking for fresh perspective or haven’t done a pull-up in your entire life, we’ve got you covered.

 What Is CrossFit?